-An audition is required for all entering undergraduate music majors for scholarship consideration and/or placement in an ensemble.
+For scholarship consideration and placement in an ensemble, entering undergraduate music students must audition.
 Auditions are typically held on campus at advertised times and dates throughout the school year.
-Additional audition dates for incoming freshman or first time students may be arranged by contacting the appropriate program director (Director of Bands, Director of Choral Activities).
-Contact the appropriate program director (Director of Bands, Director of Choral Activities) for specific repertoire requirements or more information.
+Contact the appropriate program director (Director of Bands, Director of Choral Activities) for information on specific audition requirements.